dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3029: Misinformation can significantly affect societal norms.
+### T3029: Misinformation and fake news can harm society.

 |Support|
 |---|